 But the key is really the cast iron skillet.
 If you don’t have one, you really should.
 I swear I use mine nearly every day.
 The flavor is unbeatable- things really do taste different made in this versus a non-stick frying pan (my gosh, fried onions in a cast iron skillet might be my favorite smell in the world!).
 But it’s just awesome for recipes like this that need to transition between the stove and the oven.
 You’ll never find anything to top it!

-ULTIMATE EASTER MENU!
+EASY EASTER MENU!